webfansplz/vite-plugin-vue-devtools/README.md

 > [!IMPORTANT]
-> NOTICE：Currently, we are heavily refactoring the codebase, so there might only have limited support and slowly response now.
-The new version will be released soon, if you have any suggestions, please feel free to [create an issue](https://github.com/webfansplz/vite-plugin-vue-devtools/issues/new)
+> We are heavily refactoring the codebase, so there might only be limited support and a slow response now.
+The new version will be released soon, if you have any suggestions, please feel free to [create an issue](https://github.com/webfansplz/vite-plugin-vue-devtools/issues/new).

 <p align="center">
   <img src="https://github.com/webfansplz/vite-plugin-vue-devtools/raw/main/screenshots/bg.png" />